Department Level Requirements - Chemistry

 Note: "Track" designations do not appear on transcripts or diplomas.

-A BS with Honors in Chemistry is available to honors-eligible BS students who complete CHEM 4990H and CHEM 4991H as well as all of the requirements for the ACS Certification Track.
-(These courses replace CHEM 4950) Please see the Chemistry Honors Coordinator, for more specific details about the Honors in Chemistry program.
+A BS with Honors in Chemistry is available to honors-eligible BS students who complete CHEM 4990H and CHEM 4991H as well as all of the requirements for the ACS Certification Track or the Medicinal Chemistry Track.
+(These courses replace CHEM 4950).
+Please contact Prof. Steven Keller for more specific details about the Honors in Chemistry program.